 1. OOP: a) Write a python program to implement a class employee with data as empid, empname, basicpay, leavebal, and methods excluding initializer function are payslip(), DA=90% of bp, HRA=40% of bp, TA=20% of bp, leaveapplication(), display() b) Write a python program to implement a super class publication (title, price) with a subclass book (author, no_of_pages) and a subclass Magazine (issueno).
-2. Multit hreading: a) Program to display Summation of numbers using thread b) Program to display the prime numbers using thread c) Program to display the Fibonacci series using thread 3. anong: Write a python program to input a file nume tyt with some numbers and create a a) file results the which contains the sum mean and square-sum of numbers in the input file The results, fixt which contains the sum, mean and square-sum of numbers in the input me b) Write a python program to input a file emp.txt with data emphame.empid and basicpay of n - / employees.
-Create a file Payslip.txt which contains empid.basic pay.da.hra .ta and netsalary. (da=85% of basicpay,hra=50% of basicpay,ta=12% of basicpay, netsalary=basicpay+da+hra+ta c) Write a program to read numbers from a file file1 and perform the factorial of each number and store into file2.
-4. Iterat ors and Iterables : 1.
+2. Multithreading: a) Program to display Summation of numbers using thread b) Program to display the prime numbers using thread c) Program to display the Fibonacci series using thread 3.
+File Handling: a) Write a python program to input a file nums.txt with some numbers and create a file results,txt which contains the sum,mean and square-sum of numbers in the input file b) Write a python program to input a file emp.txt with data empname, empid and basicpay of n employees.
+Create a file Payslip.txt which contains empid, basic pay, da, hra, ta and netsalary. (da=85% of basicpay,hra=50% of basicpay,ta=12% of basicpay, netsalary=basicpay+da+hra+ta c) Write a program to read numbers from a file file1 and perform the factorial of each number and store into file2.
+4. Iterators and Iterables: 1.
 Write a program to implement traversing through a list using while loop 2.
-Create a user defined iterable class PowTwo which on iteration gives powers of two like 1,2,4,8,16(By usingiter() andnext() functions with in the class definition) 5 Regul ar Expressions : 1.
+Create a user defined iterable class PowTwo which on iteration gives powers of two like 1,2,4,8,16....(By using iter () and next () functions with in the class definition) Regular Expressions: 1.
 Write a python program accept from user following information and validate as per the constraints using regular expressions 2.
 UserName-Starts with an alphabet and can contain a minimum 8 characters and maximum 15 characters of alphanumeric characters.
-3 .
-Mobile number- Contains 10 digits 4.
-Email iu- statis with lower case alphabet followed by any number of lower alphanumeric characters and then and with " acm" appranument characters and then end with .com .
+3. Mobile number- Contains 10 digits 4.
+Email id- starts with lower case alphabet followed by any number of lower case alphanumeric charcters or "." charcater followed by @ symbol followed by alphanumeric characters and then end with ".com".

-5. Write a Python function text_match() that matches a string that has an 'a' followed by zero or more occurences of 'b''s anywhere in the input string.(use search) 6.
-Write a Python function text_match() that matches a string that has an 'a' followed by zero or more occurrences of anything, ending in 'b'.
-7. Write a python program to accept an address and replace occurrences of Road by Rd., District by Dst.
-And Street by St. 6.
-GUI Programs: 1.
-Write a GUI python program to accept two numbers and find sum, difference, product and quotient using different buttons.
-2. Write a GUI python program to create a login form that accepts username and password and checks if it is correct as per predefined values, if so, a successful login message is displayed else invalid login message is displayed.
-3. #Program to use check buttons for representing RGB to set the background colour of a Label (Graphics colours with RGB are represented as a string colour="#(FF 00)(FF 00)(FF 00)" where the first FF or 00 is for Red, second FF or 00 is for green and third FF or 00 is for Blue) 4.
-Write a Python GUI program to create an Order form for ABC Pizza Corner.
-The program should use labelled frame for collecting Customer details and Pizza Details.
-On click of submit button, Customer details and pizza details should be displayed on message box along with Total cost incurred.(Cost for Large Pizza-Rs.250,Regular-200,Medium- 150,Small-100,Veg Pizza-100,Non-Veg-150,Each extra topping Rs.50) - 7.
-Database Applications : write a database program to perform the following Snow all databases in the DBMS.
-Create a Database nemod "Company" • Create a Database fiamed Company. • Create a table Employee in Company Database(emplo int, emplaine varchat(50), designation versher(50) besig int) Insert 10 records into employee table Display all records of employee table Display all records of employee table Display the employees details with designation as ontered by the user at runtime Display the employees details with designation as entered by the user at runnine Display the employee details with basic<20000 Undate the basic of Manager by 10% 8.
-Socket Programming : Echo Client and Echo Server 9.
-Send email using Python SMTP 7.
+- 5. Write a Python function text_match() that matches a string that has an 'a' followed by zero or more occurences of 'b''s anywhere in the input string.(use search) - 6.
+Write a Python function text_match() that matches a string that has an 'a' followed by zero or more occurrences of anything, ending in 'b'. - 7.
+Write a python program to accept an address and replace occurrences of Road by Rd., District by Dst.
+And Street by St.

+6. GUI Programs:

+7. Database Applications :

+Write a database program to perform the following

+- Show all databases in the DBMS.

+- Create a Database named "Company".

+- Create a table Employee in Company Database(empid int,empname varchar(50), designation varchar(50),basic int)

+- Insert 10 records into employee table

+- Display all records of employee table

+- Display the employees details with designation as entered by the user at runtime

+- Display the employee details with basic<20000

+- Update the basic of Manager by 10%

+8. Socket Programming:

+Echo Client and Echo Server

+9. Send email using Python SMTP